jacobbuck/geolocateme/README.md

-# locateme
+# geolocateme

 Promisified `Geolocation.getCurrentPosition()`.

 ## Compatibility

 Requires Promises support.
+HTML5 Geolocation support is ideal, but will gracefully reject if unsupported.
 Works with your usual shims.